Kelly Kulick: In the media

 Kelly Kulick was featured as a supporting character in Spider-Man's cast, as friend and former girlfriend of Flash Thompson, starting with Friendly Neighborhood Spider-Man #20.
 She was written into the comic after bowling a pro-am event with the daughter of one of the Spider-Man writers.
 Her main goal was to have an actual role in the movie, such as Parker's girlfriend.
 However, it did not happen due to Kulick's objection to a wet-shirt make out scene in Spiderman.

 Kulick has also endorsed several clothing lines, including many bathing suit lines, following her win at the Tournament of Champions.

-Kulick posed nude (with strategically placed shadows) for ESPN The Magazine's annual "Bodies We Want" issue in October, 2011.
+Kulick posed nude (with strategically placed shadows) for ESPN The Magazine's annual "Bodies We Want" issue in October 2011.
 The issue featured Kulick along with 19 other professional athletes, both male and female.
 Kulick is the first bowler to ever appear in this issue.

 Kulick appears in an ESPN Bridgestone commercial, also including sports reporter Michelle Beadle, in which she rolls a bowling ball made of special rubber down a long lane through three separate sets of ten pins, knocking down all of them along the way.
 At the end of the commercial, she is seen with the Bridgestone scientist trying to pry the prototype away from him.

 From 2016 to the present, Kulick has provided color commentary for CBS Sports Network broadcasts of the PWBA Tour, except in tournaments where she qualified for the televised finals.

 Personal

 Outside of bowling, Kulick enjoys cooking, country music and line dancing.
+She is a USBC silver-certified bowling coach.
+In December 2021, Kulick was named head coach of Junior Team USA.